aws-samples/aws-secure-environment-accelerator/docs/operations/operations-troubleshooting-guide.md

 ### 3.2.11.
 Load Organizational Units

-> TODO: Document
+This step calls a Lambda function that loads all Organizational Units.
+The Organizational Units are stored in the DynamoDB table `PBMMAccel-Parameters` in the root account.
+The Organizational Units will later be used to determine which configuration file options apply to an AWS account.

 ### 3.2.12.
 Load Accounts

-This step calls a Lambda function that loads all accounts and organizational units.
-The accounts and organizational units are stored in the DynamoDB table `PBMMAccel-Parameters` in the root account.
-The accounts and organizational units will later be used to deploy stacks in the correct accounts.
+This step calls a Lambda function that loads all accounts.
+The accounts are stored in the DynamoDB table `PBMMAccel-Parameters` in the root account.
+The accounts will later be used to deploy stacks in the correct accounts.

 ### 3.2.13.
 Install Execution Roles